Can you and your partner relate?

 - Learn how to be part of your partner’s healing journey and develop more empathy for one another

-- Transform your perspective from “what’s wrong with you?” to “what happened to you and how did it impact you?”
+- Transform your perspective from “what’s wrong with me?” to “what happened to me and how did it impact me?”

 At long last the technical stuff.

 I know you have been waiting for it or dreading it, but either way, we are here so let’s talk about it.